G1OJS/SARK100-Firmware/Docs/Interpolation and DDS Gain Settings.md

 ---
 layout: default
-title: "Comparison of G1OJS V01 firmware with V13 firmware: Noise and Artifacts"
+title: "Interpolation and DDS Gain Settings"
-permalink: /Comparison-V01-V13-Noise-Artifacts/
+permalink: /Interpolation-and-DDS-Gain-Settings/
 ---
 NOTE - it is possible that the issues discussed below are a result of EA4FRB's firmware being used on a device for which it was not designed.
 The analyser that I have is an 'MR300' which as I understand it is a clone of the original SARK100 device.

-# Steps and Noise in Frequency Sweeps
+# Interpolation and DDS Gain Settings
 ## Results of Changes
 The graphs below show a measurements taken using the G1OJS V01 and EA4FRB V13 firmware via the pcLink Configuration Menu item, using the "raw" command to export bridge voltages from my MR300 analyser.
 I converted these voltages to |Z|, VSWR, R and X using well-known formulas.